-Tauopathies are a type of neurodegenerative disease which get their name from the accumulation of Tau protein that occurs in all of them; these diseases include Alzhiemer’s disease (AD), Pick’s disease, progressive supranuclear palsy, and post-encephalitic parkinsonism, and more.
+Tauopathies are a type of type of neurodegenerative disease which get their name from the accumulation of Tau protein that occurs in all of them; these diseases include Alzhiemer’s disease (AD), Pick’s disease, progressive supranuclear palsy, and post-encephalitic parkinsonism, and more.
 Although there has been a concerted effort to better understand and treat Tau protein aggregation, all tau-targeting therapeutics developed so far have failed.
 This lack of discovery in the field suggests a better approach is needed to understand Tau protein.
 In a recent paper, Giong, Subramanian, Yu & Lee (2021) make the case for non-rodent models as a way forwards.

 Figure 1.
 A healthy neuron and a pathological neuron in tauopathy.
 In a healthy neuron, Tau is usually found in axons but also located in dendrites, the nucleus, the plasma membrane and synapses.
 In the tauopathy condition, Tau undergoes PTMs such as hyperphosphorylation, resulting in the detachment from microtubules and the formation of aggregates.
 Tau dysfunction causes many neurodegenerative phenotypes such as pre- and postsynaptic decays, axonal degeneration, and eventually neuronal death (Giong et al., 2021; Lieff, 2015))